tanweerdev/fat_ecto/README.md

 ---

-### 🔍 FatEcto.DataSanitizer – Clean & Structured Data
+### 🔍 FatEcto.FatDataSanitizer – Clean & Structured Data

 Messy data?
 Not anymore! `DataSanitizer` helps you sanitize records and transform them into structured, clean views effortlessly.
 Keep your data tidy and consistent. 🎯